 Dockweiler has around 100 full hookup camping areas.
 Also available are recreational vehicles.
-However, bookings are necessary in advance.
+However, bookings are necessary for advance.
 Plane spotting is a unique feature of this beach—the approach and departure paths from adjacent LAX pass through Dockweiler.
-Playa del Rey Beach, with miles of vast, chalky-white beach and steep sand dunes, maybe the least populated metropolitan beach in Los Angeles.
+Playa del Rey Beach, with miles of vast, chalky-white beach and steep sand dunes, may be the least populated metropolitan beach in Los Angeles.

 The beach comprises mainly a residential neighborhood with enough on-street parking, but no amenities related to the beach entertainment are available.
 The Strand bike route follows the length of the beach, and there are volleyball courts.

 The Inn at Playa del Rey is a new hotel located back from the beach and near a lovely Wetlands nature park.
 It provides elegant, Cape Cod-style lodgings and is used by many of the area’s Information Technology enterprises.
 The Four Sisters Inns portfolio includes 16 boutique luxury inns and hotels in some of California’s most popular tourist destinations.